Heritage, Risk, and Resilience: Managing Change in the Anthropocene

 On successful completion of the module, students will be able to demonstrate:

-1. An understanding of the key concepts and theories of the Anthropocene, climate change adaptation, and disaster risk management in relation to heritage.
+1. an in-depth knowledge of the key concepts and theories of the Anthropocene, climate change adaptation, and disaster risk management in relation to heritage;

-2. Knowledge of various international policy frameworks, institutions, and current issues in heritage in the context of urban planning, climate change adaptation and disaster risk reduction.
+2. comprehension of various international policy frameworks, institutions, and current issues in heritage in the contexts of urban planning, climate change adaptation and disaster risk reduction;

-4. An ability to critically reflect on the opportunities and limitations of the ‘heritage as resource’ paradigm.
+4. ability to critically analyse the opportunities and limitations that the ‘heritage as resource’ paradigm presents;

 Structure and content